Crime in Northern Ireland: Bomb alerts

-Between 2007 and 2009, there were on average in Northern Ireland around seven or more Hoax Bomb Alerts each week, but some alerts are genuine.
+Between 2007 and 2009, there were on average seven Hoax Bomb Alerts each week, but some alerts are genuine.
 They are so common that there is a permanent Bomb Disposal team of the British Army stationed in Northern Ireland.
 The main areas are County Londonderry, County Down, County Antrim and Belfast.

-Due to the threat posed to the society in Northern Ireland, all objects have to be treated with suspect care and controlled explosions are commonplace in some areas.
+Due to the threat posed to the society in Northern Ireland, all objects have to be treated with suspicion and controlled explosions are common in some areas.

-On 14 October 2009, the Police Service of Northern Ireland got a call stating that a 600 lb bomb had been left in a van abandoned on a bridge in a village in County Tyrone.
-The Army carried out a controlled explosion on the device which turned out to be a hoax.
+On 14 October 2009, the Police Service of Northern Ireland received a call stating that a 270 kg bomb had been left in a van abandoned on a bridge in a village in County Tyrone.
+The British Army carried out a controlled explosion on the device which turned out to be a hoax.

 A British newspaper recently published an article that said, "Republican bomb alerts total 750 in two years" which is an average of 7.21 a week or just over one a day.

-Intimidation of Roma
+Intimidation of Romani people

 With new countries joining the European Union and the freedom of movement of people within the union, there has been an influx of people from countries such as, Lithuania, Poland, Romania, and surrounding countries.

-In June 2009, around 100 Roma gypsies from Romania had to be moved to safer houses because their windows had been smashed and racist graffiti dubbed on their houses in a Loyalist area of south Belfast.
+In June 2009, around 100 Romani people from Romania had to be moved to safer houses because their windows had been smashed and racist graffiti dubbed on their houses in a Loyalist area of south Belfast.

 Theft

-The theft of automated teller machines (ATMs) in recent years is on the rise.
-It is not known whether the paramilitary groups are the main perpetrators or just organised crime groups.
+The theft of ATMs in recent years is on the rise.
+It is not known whether paramilitary groups or organised crime groups are committing the crimes.
 The theft of such a machine in Northern Ireland involves pulling the ATM from the wall, usually with a large digger, then putting it in a waiting vehicle (usually a dump truck).

 The BBC reported on 21 October 2009 that three such incidents had occurred in one week, all involving a digger.

-In November 2009 after a 'smash and grab' incident in Dungannon, County Tyrone, the Irish News newspaper released an article that revealed that there had been 13 such incidents since March 2009 in Northern Ireland.
+In November 2009, after a 'smash and grab' incident in Dungannon, County Tyrone, the Irish News newspaper released an article that revealed that there had been 13 incidents since March 2009 in Northern Ireland.
 Inflation rises in 2023 made farming equipment in particular an attractive target for organised gangs and meant that each theft cost the rural community more than in previous years.